mjl399/INFO-5940-Codespace/README.md

 ### 3. API Key Configuration

-The application reads API keys from environment variables (configured in `.devcontainer/devcontainer.json`):
+The application reads API keys from environment variables.
+There are two ways to configure them:

+#### **Option A: Using devcontainer.json (Default for Codespaces)**

+API keys are pre-configured in `.devcontainer/devcontainer.json`:

 - `API_KEY` or `OPENAI_API_KEY`: Your Cornell/OpenAI API key
 - `BASE_URL` or `OPENAI_BASE_URL`: API endpoint (default: `https://api.ai.it.cornell.edu`)